iCHAIT/Python-Scripts/README.md

 The script was taken from - https://github.com/akifkhan/Sorting-Hat

-With some tweaks of my own to suite my requirements and keeping OS X operating system in mind.
+With some tweaks of my own to suite the OS X operating system.

 * **pdf_dwnldr.py** - This script scrapes all the pdf links that are there on any web page any downloads the pdf's.